Corporate Crush: Plot

 Liz (Tina Fey) has become very happy since dating Floyd (Jason Sudeikis), and their relationship together is going strong.
 Don Geiss (Rip Torn), the CEO of General Electric, speaks to Jack (Alec Baldwin) about his career, and points out that Jack is the only executive at his level to be unmarried.
-Geiss takes away Jack's role as the head of the Microwave Oven division, which makes Jack become extremely depressed.
+Owing to the debacle with his fireworks special, Geiss takes away Jack's role as the head of the Microwave Oven division, which makes Jack become extremely depressed.
 Liz decides that she wants Jack to meet Floyd at dinner, although Jack becomes obsessed with Floyd and becomes a third wheel in Liz and Floyd's relationship.
 Liz, extremely bothered by Jack's obsession, tells Jack to leave Floyd alone.
-Jack agrees, and he tells Liz that he has begun a relationship with Phoebe (Emily Mortimer), a Christie's auction house art dealer who has Avian Bone Syndrome and on their third meeting still greets Liz with "Hi, I'm Phoebe, I don't know if you remember me..."
+Jack agrees, and he tells Liz that he has begun a relationship with Phoebe (Emily Mortimer), a Christie's auction house art dealer who has "avian bone syndrome" and on their third meeting still greets Liz with "Hi, I'm Phoebe, I don't know if you remember me ..."
 Jack asks Liz's approval in his relationship with Phoebe, and when Liz grants it, he immediately proposes to Phoebe.

 Meanwhile, Tracy (Tracy Morgan) tries to get Don Geiss to finance his film, Jefferson, which is based on Thomas Jefferson's life.
 However, Geiss is not interested in Tracy's $35 million project, even after Tracy uses NBC page Kenneth Parcell (Jack McBrayer), Grizz Griswold (Grizz Chapman) and "Dot Com" Slattery (Kevin Brown) to put together a trailer for the film.
 After failing to convince Geiss, who would rather see him do a sequel to one of Tracy's previous films, Fat Bitch, Tracy decides that he will make Jefferson on his own.